trollorder/FlaskAppMasterStudies/readme.md

 # Flask App

-This is a basic Flask application for IMDB Movies
+This is a basic Flask application for IMDB Movies for user studies in a full stack manipulation task

 ## Requirements

-- Python 3.11
+- Python 3.11 ++
 - Flask

 ## Installation